Skip to main content

 2. Wait for the publication confirmation.

-3. Reload your website to verify that everything works as expected.
+3. Reload your site to verify proper functioning.

-Without publishing, changes made in domain management will not yet be applied by the SDK.
+Without publication, the changes made in domain management will not yet be applied by the SDK.

 Did this answer your question?